-You can also earn more money on freelance, especially if you are a hard worker.
-Your income depends directly on the amount of work you do, not on the amount of hours you spend working (however, some freelance websites like Upwork allow to choose this option too).
+You can also earn more money on a freelance, especially if you are a hard worker.
+Your income depends directly on the amount of work you do, not on the number of hours you spend working (however, some freelance websites like Upwork allow you to choose this option too).

 For example, I know a talented designer who loves to work but hates communicating with clients.
 He can do his work brilliantly but would rather do it in an office than go freelancing because the latter means that he has to contact his potential clients on his own.
 That’s the main reason people decide not to try freelancing.
 However, this problem can be solved once you find some permanent clients.

 Unfortunately, when it comes to freelance you are also less protected from various misfortunes and payment delays.
 If a client delays your payment, all you can do is wait.